tannineo/cs7ns6-groupwork/README.md

 For client:

+- Get/Set/Delete command should be able to execute on all the available nodes.
 - Concurrent requests should be able to made via multiple clients.
 - For test convinience, the client should be able to manage the network behavior of nodes in the service group (designed to test partitions).